cometh-hq/optimistic-eth-history-prover/README.md

 - [Demo Frontend](https://github.com/cometh-hq/optimistic-eth-history-prover/tree/main/demo) and [NFT](https://github.com/cometh-hq/optimistic-eth-history-prover/blob/main/l2contracts/src/ETHDenverBuilder.sol)

 ## Protocol Usage Demo
-The demo is a Capture the (nft) Flag
+The demo is a Capture the (NFT) Flag.
-The NFT is transferred only if an address proves on-chain that it has made more transactions than the current NFT owner during EthDenver
-More than 256 Blocks in the past
+The NFT is transferred only if an address proves on-chain that it has made more transactions than the current NFT owner during EthDenver and more than 256 Blocks in the past.

 - [Code](https://github.com/cometh-hq/optimistic-eth-history-prover/tree/main/demo)
 - [Live Demo](https://optimistic-eth-history-prover.vercel.app/)